 As your business growth is reliant on your breeding bulls performance and herd growth it would make good sense to have bulls tested regularly to ensure they continue to remain fertile during their breeding life.

-Puppy toilet training, dental disease, first aid kit, rat bait and more...
+Anal gland disease, whelping, first aid kit, heartworm - the silent killer and more...
 Learn more...